geoschem/geos-chem-shared-docs/supplemental-guides/using-kpp-with-gc.rst

    determine the path to the :file:`cloudj_input_dir` folder in which the :file:`FJX_j2j.dat` and :file:`FJX_spec.dat` files are stored.

-For example, one branch of the :math:`NO_3` photolysis reaction is specified in the :file:`custom.eqn` file as
+For example, one branch of the NO\ :sub:`3` photolysis reaction is specified in the :file:`custom.eqn` file as

 .. code-block:: none